 Generative AI in research funding

-Three principles for the use of generative AI in the writing phase of the grant proposal
+Principles for the use of generative AI in the writing phase of the grant proposal

-These three principles are based on the Amsterdam UMC Research Code; Basic Principles of Research Code Amsterdam UMC
+These principles are based on the Amsterdam UMC Research Code; Basic Principles of Research Code Amsterdam UMC

 1. Accountability and Factual Quality: